 Once the procedures in this section are complete, the scanner is ready for operation, excepting that if a scanning-scale was installed, calibration will be required before placing the unit into operation.
 You must consult the local weights and measures authority to ensure that all legal requirements are met concerning calibration and certification.
-Chapter 6, Calibration Procedures, Single Interval, and Chapter 7, Calibration Procedures, Dual Interval contain detailed procedures for calibrating the scale in either pounds or kilograms.
+Section 6.
+Calibration Procedures, contains detailed procedures for calibrating the scale in either pounds or kilograms.